 Severe weather can strike quickly, creating a variety of dangerous situations.
 Use the following information to keep your family safe during and after a storm.

-- Keep a portable radio or TV handy to hear local weather forecasts and other important news bulletins for your area.
+- Keep a battery operated portable radio, TV or Public Alert Device handy to hear local weather forecasts and other important news bulletins for your area.

-- Have a plan to move yourself and your family — especially those with special needs — to another location in case you experience an extended power outage or must evacuate.
+- Have a plan to move yourself and your family (including pets) to another location in case you experience an extended power outage or must evacuate.
+Be sure to plan for any special needs family members have.

 - Keep an adequate supply of water and non-perishable food items on hand.